apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/metrics.md

 DOCUMENT_NS_BGW_NUM_WRITE_RATE | The number of documents the async background writer updates and pushes to the DocumentStore. | updates per second
 DOCUMENT_NS_BRANCH_COMMIT_COUNT | The number of branch commits performed by this DocumentNodeStore. | branch commits per second
 DOCUMENT_NS_MERGE_BRANCH_COMMIT_COUNT | The number of branch commits merged.
 This count can be lower than the branch commit count because some branch commits have not yet been merged or never will be merged. | branch commits merged per second
+DOCUMENT_NS_MERGE_CHANGES_RATE | The number of changes merged.
+A change is defined by an update or insert of a document. | changes per second
 DOCUMENT_NS_MERGE_FAILED_EXCLUSIVE | The number of failed merges while holding the merge lock exclusively. | failed merges per second
 DOCUMENT_NS_MERGE_SUCCESS_COUNT | The number of successful merges | merges per second DOCUMENT_NS_MERGE_SUCCESS_EXCLUSIVE | The number of successful merges while holding the merge lock exclusively. | merges per second